Spotted owl

 The spotted owl (Strix occidentalis) is a species of true owl.
 It is a resident species of old-growth forests in western North America, where it nests in tree hollows, old bird of prey nests, or rock crevices.
-Nests can be between 12 and 60 m high and usually contain two eggs (though some contain as many as four).
+Nests can be between 12 and 60 m from the ground, and usually contain two eggs (though some contain as many as four).
 It is a nocturnal owl which feeds on small mammals and birds.
 Three subspecies are recognized, ranging in distribution from British Columbia to Mexico.
 The spotted owl is under pressure from habitat destruction throughout its range, and is currently classified as a near-threatened species.

 Description

 The spotted owl has an average length of 43 cm, wingspan of 114 cm, and weight of 600 g.
 Its eggs are a little over 50 mm long, and are white and smooth with a slightly grainy texture.
 The spotted owl is similar in appearance to the barred owl, but has cross-shaped markings on the underparts, whereas the barred owl is alternately barred on the breast and streaked on the belly.
 Barred owls are larger and grayer than spotted owls.
 In recent years, the California and northern subspecies of spotted owl have been displaced by barred owls (S. varia), which are more aggressive, have a broader diet, and occur in more varied habitats.
 Though the two species are genetically quite distinct, they may hybridize in areas where displacement is occurring, resulting in an interspecific hybrid owl referred to as a "sparred owl".